 Alex is committed to working and collaborating with the community to find housing solutions for the West Island.
 She holds a bachelor’s degree in Environment from McGill University and a master’s in Urban Planning from Université de Montréal.

 Kassandra loves working with people from different backgrounds and learning from their experiences to develop creative solutions to modern problems.
-She holds a bachelor’s degree in sociology from McGill University and is currently using her love for cooking and food studies to pursue her master’s degree in sociology at Université du Québec à Montréal on the declining consumption of meat among young adults in Quebec.
+She holds a bachelor’s degree in sociology from McGill University and is currently pursuing her master’s degree in sociology at Université du Québec à Montréal.

 Piotr has been working in the West Island community sector since 2017 and has wealth of knowledge and expertise in the fields of housing and communications.
 He holds a bachelor’s degree in Urban Planning from Concordia University.